-- a.
-Intentional touching of another's person's intimate parts without that person's consent; or - b.
-Other intentional sexual contact with another person without that person's consent; or - c.
-Coercing, forcing, or attempting to coerce or force a person to touch another person's intimate parts without that person's consent; or - d.
-Rape, which is penetration, no matter how sight, of (1) the vagina or anus of a person by any body part of another person or by an object, or (2) the mouth of a person by a sex organ of another, without that person's consent.
+- Intentional touching of another person's intimate parts without that person's consent; or - (2) Other intentional sexual contact with another person without that person's consent; or - (3) Coercing, forcing, or attempting to coerce or force a person to touch another person's intimate parts without that person's consent; or - (4) Rape, which is penetration, no matter how slight, of

+- a. the vagina or anus of a person by any body part of another person or by an object, or - b. the mouth of a person by a sex organ of another person, without that person's consent.

-"Dating Violence" under 34 U.S.C. § 1229(a)(10) means violence committed by a person:
+"Dating violence" under 34 U.S.C. § 12291(a)(10) means violence committed by a person:

-- 1. Who is or has been in a social relationship of a romantic or intimate nature with the Complainant; and - 2.
-Where the existence of such a relationship shall be determined based on the reporting party's statement and a consideration of the following factors: - a.
-The length of a relationship; - b.
-The type of the relationship; - c.
-The frequency of interaction between the persons involved in the relationship.
+- (1) Who is or has been in a social relationship of a romantic or intimate nature with the Complainant; and - (2) Where the existence of such a relationship shall be determined based on the reporting party's statement and a consideration of the following factors: - a. the length of the relationship; - b. the type of relationship; and - c. the frequency of interaction between the persons involved in the relationship.